cabbagestone/initiativist/README.md

 A software developer passionate about learning how to utilize computers as the effective tools that they are.

-I like to explore basic concepts and chase personal skill improvement.
+I like to explore development concepts and chase personal skill improvement.

 To follow my personal skill journey, go to https://arch-texture.super.site